mattbellis/gravity-battery/3d_printing/README.md

 File 10:6-tooth gear

+File 11: (Plate)A smaller version of Plate2, works as a good support between just two T-slots to connect

 *Note: all gears are 25mm tall, and have been scaled down by 50 percent when placed into their maker bot files.
 Leave the scaling at this 50 percent.
 Gears 18-30 have smaller 6-tooth gears on top of them, also 25mm tall.